Is Esports a Sport?

 What Is Esports?

-Before we dive deeply into the controversial questions, let’s talk more about Esports.
-By definition, Esports is a form of competition that involves video games.
+Before we dive deeply into the controversial questions, let’s talk more about it.
+By definition, it is a form of competition that involves video games.
 Most commonly, it takes the form of organized multiplayer video game competitions, some worth millions of dollars.
 It is played between professional teams and players individually and in groups.

 Should Esports Be Considered a Sport?

-The critical question in sports is why Esports is a sport.
 Formally, it has been recognized as one by countries such as Pakistan.
-It was the first country to accept Esports as a sport, and others have followed its example.
-Esports is widely considered a sport by many universities, organizations, and the Asian Games.
+It was the first country to accept it as a sport, and others have followed its example.
+It is widely considered a sport by many universities, organizations, and the Asian Games.
 The latter gives the main idea of the wings it needs to fly.

 But is it real if it’s virtual?
 That’s a pretty big obstacle and the main complicating factor.
 Many critics say it’s much easier to kick a ball virtually than in the real world.
 Of course, there’s a decent chance that they’ve never played an Esports game to see if it’s straightforward.